mmbman/Katagiri/1983-03-09-Blue-Cliff-Record-Case-42-Talk-2.md

 > Hsueh Tou said besides, “When P’ang first spoke I just would have made a snowball and hit him with it.”

 “I just would have made a snowball and hit him with it” means just the snow.
-It means snow becomes snow.
+It means snow becomes snow!
 It means let snow become as snow really is.
-When you see the snow, you become one with the snow.
-That’s all you have to do.
+When you see the snow, you become one with the snow, that’s all you have to do.
 This is function.

 By functioning, there is naturally [the] truth of not ignoring cause and effect.
 Very naturally within the functioning of your life with the snow, very naturally there is the development of your life.
 And also the functioning of your feeling, and emotions, and consciousness, your physical situation – all works there.
 So first of all, you have to grab the snow, becoming one with it.
 That’s all we have to do.